Innmind/LogReader/README.md

 The above example will print all messages that were logged at a critical level.

+> [!NOTE]
-**Note**: if parsing the `context` or `extra` attributes of a monolog line fail they won't be exposed as attributes in the `Log` object.
+> If parsing the `context` or `extra` attributes of a monolog line fail they won't be exposed as attributes in the `Log` object.
 This behaviour is implemented to not make the whole parsing fail due to this error.

+> [!NOTE]
-**Note 2**: if a line can't be parsed for some reason it will simply be ignored and not exposed.
+> If a line can't be parsed for some reason it will simply be ignored and not exposed.
 Again this behaviour is implemented to not make the whole parsing fail.